digeler/GOCMD/README.md

+open the File IN RAW mode ,for easy reading

 This tool was created to collect logs from inside aks nodes. how it works : it uses the az vm run-command